 Limitations and possible applications

-Future developments of the FishPhyloMaker package should consider the Catalog of Fishes (Fricke and Eschemeyer, 2021) in the FishTaxaMaker function to improve the nomenclature checking procedures.
+Future developments of the FishPhyloMaker package should consider the Catalog of Fishes (Fricke and Eschemeyer, 2021) to improve the nomenclature checking procedures.
 Despite Fishbase being a widely used database to check for the taxonomic classification of fishes, it may present delays in updating taxonomic information because it is not its primary purpose.
 Inversely, the Catalog of Fishes is an authoritative taxonomic list focused on updating taxonomic information of fishes.

 An inherent limitation of the phylogenetic hypothesis produced by FishPhyloMaker is the large number of polytomies resulting from the insertion procedures.
-We recommend that users directly assess how the phylogenetic uncertainty affects further analysis when not using a fully solved phylogenetic tree (Martins et al. 2013; Nakamura et al. 2021).
+We recommend that users directly assess how the phylogenetic uncertainty affects further analysis when not using a fully solved phylogenetic tree (Martins et al., 2013; Nakamura et al., 2021).

-However, these limitations do not preclude the package functioning or its applicability for studies in phylogenetic community ecology.
+These limitations do not preclude the package applicability for studies in phylogenetic community ecology since synthesis phylogenies do not significantly impact phylogenetic diversity indices (REF).
 Moreover, this is the only automated tool able to provide a complete phylogenetic tree that can easily handle large datasets.
-The use of the FishPhyloMaker can be relevant for addressing several critical questions in ecology and evolution.
-The FhyloFishMaker facilitates the obtention of phylogenetic hypotheses for local pools of ray-finned fishes, which can be especially important for regions with a large gap in the phylogenetic knowledge of fishes, such as the Neotropical region (Albert et al., 2020).
-Such phylogenetic hypothesis allows understanding how ecological traits evolved or how the current and past environmental conditions selected the lineages in different areas.
+FishPhyloMaker can be relevant for addressing several critical questions in ecology and evolution by facilitating the obtention of phylogenetic hypotheses for local pools of ray-finned fishes.
+This facilitation can be essential for regions with a large gap in the phylogenetic knowledge of fishes, such as the Neotropical region (Albert et al., 2020).
+Such phylogenetic hypotheses allow understanding how ecological traits evolved or how the current and past environmental conditions selected the lineages in different areas.
 At larger scales, biogeographical studies are usually restricted to one or a few lineages due to the availability of molecular phylogenies.
 The FishPhyloMaker package facilitates large-scale investigations on the biogeographic history of the most diverse group of vertebrates on Earth, the Actinopterygians, helping us understand the processes that drive this high diversity.
 Finally, we can map where the lack of phylogenetic information is the most critical once the function returns the insertion-level of species.
 This information can directly elucidate the patterns of the Darwinian shortfalls for ray-finned fishes.
 Therefore, we expect that the FishPhyloMaker package reduces the gaps and barriers to addressing ecological and evolutionary questions due to the difficulty or lack of a reliable phylogenetic hypothesis for local and regional pools of ray-finned fishes.

 References